 WCIL: Which country has the coolest airport and why?

 NaiIah: That’s a great question.
+As a travel blogger, I see a lot of them!
 Hmmm – I was just in the airport in Siem Reap Cambodia, and I was pleasantly surprised.
-It is not terribly large, but it is new and has lots of great little shops and a quiet business lounge to hang out in before you board your flight.
+It is not terribly large.
+Having said that, it is new and has lots of great little shops and a quiet business lounge to hang out in before you board your flight.

 For larger airports, I’m a fan of Heathrow and the Dubai International airport.
-You can’t get around the fact that these are large airports and with large airports comes lots of annoyances, but there are great shops and restaurants and with flights arriving from all over the world, there are always great options for people watching.
-I find being surrounded with so many languages and styles of dress incredibly fascinating.
+You can’t get around the fact that these are large airports.
+With large airports come lots of annoyances, but there are great shops and restaurants and with flights arriving from all over the world, there are always great options for people watching.
+I find being surrounded by so many languages and styles of dress incredibly fascinating.

 WCIL: Anything else you’d like to share?